tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ### Use Cases

-Some use cases of Bulletproofs are listed below, and note this list may not be exhaustive.
+Some use cases of Bulletproofs are listed below and note this list may not be exhaustive.

-- Rangeproofs
+- range proofs

-  - Rangeproofs are proofs that a secret value, which has been encrypted or committed to, lies in a certain interval.
+  - range proofs are proofs that a secret value, which has been encrypted or committed to, lies in a certain interval.
 It prevents any numbers coming near the magnitude of a large prime, say $ 2^{256} $, that can cause wrap around when adding a small number, e.g. proof that $ x \in [0,2^{52} - 1] $.
 - Merkle proofs

-  - In this context a full node (*verifier*) maintains a complete copy of the merkle tree and a thin node (*prover*) wants to be convinced that a certain transaction <code>t</code> is included in the merkle tree in some block <code>B</code> with block header <code>H</code>.  [[7]] This proof between the *verifier* and *prover* can be done with Bulletproofs as a NIZK.
+  - In this context a full node (*verifier*) maintains a complete copy of the Merkle tree and a thin node (*prover*) wants to be convinced that a certain transaction <code>t</code> is included in the Merkle tree in some block <code>B</code> with block header <code>H</code>.  [[7]] This proof between the *verifier* and *prover* can be done with Bulletproofs as a NIZK.
 - Proof of solvency

-  - Proofs of solvency are a specialized application of merkle proofs; coins can be added into a giant merkle tree.
-It can then be proven that some outputs are in the merkle tree and that those outputs add up to some amount that the cryptocurrency exchange claims they have have control over without revealing any private information.
+  - Proofs of solvency are a specialized application of Merkle proofs; coins can be added into a giant Merkle tree.
+It can then be proven that some outputs are in the Merkle tree and that those outputs add up to some amount that the cryptocurrency exchange claims they have control over without revealing any private information.
 A Bitcoin exchange with 2 million customers need approximately 18GB to prove solvency in a confidential manner using the Provisions protocol.
 Using Bulletproofs and its variant protocols proposed in [[1]] this size could be reduced to approximately 62MB.
 - Multi-signatures with deterministic nonces

   - With Bulletproofs every signatory can prove that their nonce was generated deterministically.
 A sha256 arithmetic circuit could be used in a deterministic way to show that the de-randomized nonces were generated deterministically.
-This will still work if one signatory were to leave the conversation and rejoin later on, with no memory of interacting with the other parties they were previously interacting with.
+This will still work if one signatory were to leave the conversation and re-join later, with no memory of interacting with the other parties they were previously interacting with.
 - Scriptless Scripts

   - Scriptless scripts is a way to do smart contracts exploiting the linear property of Schnorr signatures, using an older form of zero-knowledge proofs called a sigma protocol.
 This can all be done with Bulletproofs, which could be extended to allow assets that are functions of other assets, i.e. crypto derivatives.
 - Smart contracts and Crypto-derivatives
   - Traditionally, verifying privacy-preserving smart contracts need a new trusted setup for each, but with Bulletproofs no trusted setup is needed.
-Verification time however is linear and it might be too complex to proof every step in a smart contract.
+Verification time however is linear, and it might be too complex to proof every step in a smart contract.
 The Refereed Delegation Model [[33]] has been proposed as an efficient protocol to verify smart contracts with pubic verifiability in the offline stage, by making use of a specific verification circuit linked to a smart contract.
 A *challenger* will input the proof to the verification circuit and get a binary response as to the validity of the proof.
-The *challenger* can then complain to the smart contract and claim the proof is invalid, and sends the proof together with the output from a chosen gate in the verification circuit to the smart contract.
-Interactive binary searches are then run to identify the gate where the proof turns invalid, and hence the smart contract only has to check a single gate in the verification procedure, to decide whether the *challenger* or *prover* was correct.
+The *challenger* can then complain to the smart contract and claim the proof is invalid and sends the proof together with the output from a chosen gate in the verification circuit to the smart contract.
+Interactive binary searches are then run to identify the gate where the proof turns invalid, and hence the smart contract must only check a single gate in the verification procedure, to decide whether the *challenger* or *prover* was correct.
 The cost is logarithmic in the number of rounds and amount of communications, with the smart contract only doing one computation.
 A Bulletproof can be calculated as a short proof for the arbitrary computation in the smart contract, thereby creating privacy-preserving smart contracts (see Figure&nbsp;3).

     <p align="center"><img src="sources/RefereedDelegation.png" width="600" /></p>
     <div align="center"><b>Figure&nbsp;3: Bulletproofs for Refereed Delegation Model [<a href="https://cyber.stanford.edu/sites/default/files/bpase18.pptx" title="Bulletproofs: Short Proofs for Confidential Transactions